authgear/authgear-server/docs/specs/authentication-flow.md

 To execute the Authentication Flow, specify a valid input.

 ```
-POST /api/v1/authentication_flows/{{ id }}
+POST /api/v1/authentication_flows/states/input
 Content-Type: application/json

 {
+  "flow_state_id": "{{ FLOW_STATE_ID }}"
   "input": {}
 }
 ```

-- `id`: The ID of the Authentication Flow.
+- `flow_state_id`: The ID of a particular state of a Authentication Flow.
 Typically this is the ID in the last response if you want to continue the flow.
 If you want to back-track, you must supply a suitable ID.
 - `input`: A JSON object specific to the current step of the flow.
 - `batch_input`: An array of input.
 This allows you to execute the flow multiple steps in a single request.
 In order to do this, you must know in advance how the flow is going.